mortonne/aperture/README.txt

 on every string in the struct or any of its sub-structs, and so can be used to change filenames systematically.

+Since there is only one exp struct, scripts in the toolbox take care to make sure that no two nodes try to access it at the same time.
+Also, each time the exp struct is modified using update_exp.m, a backup is saved in a .mat file whose filename contains the current data and time.
+If you encounter any problems with information in the exp struct being overwritten or deleted, load the latest backup, check it, and if it looks ok make it the current exp struct with a save(exp.file, 'exp') command.

 -- ev objects --
 In order to use events structs with this toolbox, you must import them into the exp struct.
 Since events structs can be large, the struct